Khoshkhah/DTA/README.md

 ## Usage

-The calibration tool has to be started via [run.py](run.py), which is a command line application.
+The DTA tool has to be started via [run.py](run.py), which is a command line application.
 It has the necessary following parameters:

 1. -n network file address, that is a sumo network file.